According to a Chinese saying, no visit to Beijing is complete if you miss climbing the Great Wall or dining on Peking Duck.

 Zhouheiya got listed on the Hong Kong Stock Exchange in 2016.
 Credit Suisse Group AG and Morgan Stanley are sponsors, or banks responsible for the IPO.

-Zhouheiya posted a 5.3% gain in first half of 2017 net profit to RMB 401 mln, mainly lifted by surging online sales and increased number of retail stores across the country.
+Zhouheiya generated a turnover of RMB 3.249 bln in 2017; up 15.4%.
+The company has mainly lifted by surging online sales and increased number of retail stores across the country.
 The group has established a strong presence in 11 major domestic online market places, including one newly operated storefront on Jumei.com, in the first half of 2017.
 “By leveraging its own social media channels, the company enhanced customer loyalty by active interaction with the customers.”
 The company has been reshaping its brand into a trendy snack in an attempt to lure young customers, especially millennials, into buying what used to be seen as an old fashioned snack food.
 Zhouheiya made headlines in 2014 when its logo briefly appeared on screen in the Hollywood blockbuster Transformers: Age of Extinction, creating valuable media buzz for the brand.